Summary: What goes on behind closed doors in Sark’s life.

 “But I will,” Bella said nastily, her hips sliding across the bed to pin him against the boxsprings.

 The affair went on for a year.
-It ended on the battlefield at Stonehenge.
+Finally, it ended on the battlefield at Stonehenge.

-Bellatrix, sweating, tired, and bloody, stood beside Lucius and Julian, both visibly in the same state she was in, stared as their enemies took off on a bewitched broomstick given to them by Peter Pettigrew.
+Bellatrix, sweating, tired, and bloody, stood beside Lucius.
+Julian, both visibly in the same state she was in, stared as their enemies took off on a bewitched broomstick given to them by Peter Pettigrew.
 They had fought nobly against this alliance but had ultimately lost the Dark Lord in the process.
-Seeing Pettigrew betray them in this way, Lucius and Bella cursed him into oblivion, but he managed to hang on long enough to transform back into his Animagus form and scamper away.
+Seeing Pettigrew betray them in this way, Lucius and Bella cursed him into oblivion.
+Still, he managed to hang on long enough to transform back into his Animagus form and scamper away.

 “He won’t last long,” Lucius snarled to Bella and Julian.
 “We’ll find you, Peter!
 Wherever you are!”